-Anne teaches a variety of history courses that include US History to 1877, US History Since 1877, Women in US History, Methods of Teaching History and Social Studies and the Senior Research Seminar.
-In addition, Anne currently serves as President of the Faculty Assembly, Chair of the Social Science Division and Co-chair of Assessment.
-Her professional work focuses on history education, curriculum, and assessment.
+Anne taught a variety of history courses that include US History to 1877, US History Since 1877, Women in US History, Methods of Teaching History and Social Studies and the Senior Research Seminar.
+In addition, Anne served as President of the Faculty Assembly, Chair of the Social Science Division and Co-chair of Assessment.
+Her professional work focused on history education, curriculum, and assessment.

 She served on the Board of Directors for the Michigan Council for History Education for 10 years, serving as President of the organization in 2008.
 She chaired the Michigan Department of Education History Standards Committee that developed the current Michigan Teacher Preparation Standards for History and Geography.
 She has also served on the Michigan Department of Education Social Studies Endorsement Executive Committee and as a history content reviewer for the State Test Development Committee that drafted the 2013 Michigan Test for Teacher Certification (MTTC) in History.